JaneliaSciComp/SongExplorer/README.md

 To browse through your recordings, click on one of the more dense areas and a fuchsia circle (or sphere if the clustering was done in 3D) will appear.
-In the right panel are now displayed snippets of detected waveforms which are within that circle.
+In the right panel are now displayed snippets of predicted waveforms which are within that circle.
 The size of the circle can be adjusted with the `Circle Radius` slider and the number of snippets displayed with `gui_snippet_n{x,y}` in "configuration.py".
 The snippets should exhibit some similarity to one another since they are neighbors in the clustered space.
-They will each be labeled "predicted mel-pulse", "predicted mel-sine", or "predicted ambient" to indicate which threshold criterion they passed and that they were detected (as opposed to annotated, detected, or missed; see below).
+They will each be labeled "predicted mel-pulse", "predicted mel-sine", or "predicted ambient" to indicate which threshold criterion they passed and that they were predicted (as opposed to annotated, detected, or missed; see below).
 The color is the scale bar-- yellow is loud and purple is quiet.
 Clicking on a snippet will show it in greater temporal context in the wide context panel below.